BenWheatley/JSPaint/README.md

 Yes, it can.
 Just ask for one feature at a time, not the whole thing in one go.

-Sure, there's a bug with the offset of the preview of the ellipse if your image is big enough to cause scroll bars to appear — if I hadn't lost motivation I would ask the magical machine mind to fix it for me.
+Sure, there's a bug with the offset of the preview of the ellipse if your image is big enough to cause scroll bars to appear — if I hadn't lost motivation half way through, I would ask the magical machine mind to fix it for me.

+Hopefully the features which are present and the process by which they appeared is sufficient to demonstrate the point for the rest that I couldn't be bothered to ask for.

 ## License